-Dartmoor Zoo will open its gates to the general public on Wednesday 8th July for the first time since closing three months ago.
+Dartmoor Zoo opened its gates to the general public on Wednesday 8th July for the first time since closing three months ago.

 Working within the latest government guidelines, a series of safety measures have been implemented to enable us to re-open and raise vital funds, whilst keeping visitors safe.
 Social distancing rules are applied throughout – visitors must maintain social distancing at all times.
 A one-way system has been planned throughout the zoo to make this easier, additional handwashing facilities and sanitiser stations have been added and tickets must be purchased online prior to visiting.

 We kindly ask all guests to wear face masks when visiting our Reptile and Bug House, shop, restaurant and inside our toilets.